 How many times have you enjoyed your dinner only to find that you’re a little peckish a few hours later?
 If you want to pacify those tummy grumbles, the Mediterranean themed café also opens up at 10:30pm, just in case you fancy a late night snack and let’s not forget the room service of course!

-Whether you want to sup a cocktail before dinner, relax with a chilled icy drink and a good book during the day, or you’re planning on having a relaxed evening with your new cruise buddies, there’s an alfresco spot to suit all cruising VIP’s on Celebrity ships.
+Whether you want to sip a cocktail before dinner, relax with a chilled icy drink and a good book during the day, or planning on having a relaxed evening with your new cruise buddies, there’s an alfresco spot to suit all cruising VIP’s on Celebrity ships.

 The Pool/Mast Bar & Grill provides guests with a chance to remain casual and relaxed, when elsewhere, the dress code may be upped a notch or two.

-If you’re missing taking the helm at your home barbie, you can become your own party’s Grill Master at the Lawn Club Grill onboard the Silhouette and the Reflection ships – it’s like being the host of your own barbecue, only better, because you can be paired with one of the liner’s professional chefs to provide your table with some gorgeous, chargrilled (and hopefully not charcoaled) meats in the open air (with a glass roof meaning that any rare showers don’t see you downing tools and running for cover!).
+But if you’re missing the barbecue at home, you can become your own party’s Grill Master at the Lawn Club Grill onboard the Silhouette and the Reflection ships – it’s like being the host of your own barbecue, only better, because you can be paired with one of the liner’s professional chefs to provide your table with some gorgeous, chargrilled (and hopefully not charcoaled) meats in the open air.

 Enjoy a dressed-down alfresco breakfast or lunch at the Lido Bar onboard the Braemar, where you can catch the sun’s rays from every angle.